1. Common understanding

 Flip-flops are convenient as shoes are not allowed in the buildings.

 Please also research the Thai weather conditions when packing.
-Insect repellent, sunscreen, and water bottles are advised.
+Insect repellent, sunscreen, a hat and water bottles are advised.

 Please avoid leaving plastic waste in the monastery.